ekr/tls13-spec/draft-ietf-tls-tls13.md

 ## Time-Based Filtering

-The mechanisms described above can be made more efficient by using time-based filtering to exclude gross replays between the client and server views of the ticket age (thus avoiding the need to check consistent data stores)
+The mechanisms described above can be made more efficient by using time-based filtering to exclude gross replays between the client and server views of the ticket age (thus avoiding the need to check consistent data stores).
-The server can determine its view of the age of the ticket by subtracting the time the ticket was issued from the current time.
+The server can determine its view of the age of the ticket by subtracting the time when the ticket was issued from the current time.
 If the client and server clocks were running at the same rate, the client's view of the ticket age would be shorter than the actual time elapsed on the server by a single round trip time.
 This difference is comprised